- Abruptio placentae (also known as placental abruption) is the premature separation of the placenta that occurs late in the pregnancy.1

 - Direct trauma.
 Any trauma to the abdomen could cause a separation of the placenta.

 - Chorioamnionitis.
-This is an infection of the fetal membranes and fluid that could predispose the woman to premature placental separation.
+This is an infection of the fetal membranes and fluid that could predispose the woman to

 The types of abruption placenta. are measured according to the degree of placental separation that has occurred.